polyfy/polylith/readme.md

 The reson we didn't add "development/src" is because it contains code that should only be used from the development environment.

-The reson this environment is configured in a differnt way compared to the development environment is that it is more static in its nature with less need to switch between different configurations (aliases).
+The tool uses the standard way of configuring projects in tools.deps for the "deployable" environments, but put things under the `:dev` alias for the `development` environment to get more control of what paths that are included.

-All the paths will be included by default without the need to specify an alias.
+The reason all paths begin with "../../" is that `components` and `bases` live two levels up compared to `environments/command-line` and not at the root as with the `development` environment.

-And finally, the reason all paths begin with "../../" is that `components` and `bases` live two levels up compared to `environments/command-line` and not at the root as with the `development` environment.
+Now we have created our first environment and it's time to see if we can build an artifact out of it!

 ## Build

-The tool doesn't contain any build command and the reason is that this can be done quite easily by using scripts which hopefully will give us the level of control, flexibility and power we want.
+This tool doesn't include any `build` command.
+To build an artifact out of an environment, we should instead use scripts and maybe a build tool.
+We think they will do a better job and give us the level of control, flexibility and power we want.

 Let's say we want to create an executable jar file out of the `command-line` environment.
-First, we can create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/core/scripts/build-uberjar.sh) to it:
+First, we can create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/master/scripts/build-uberjar.sh) to it:
 ```sh
 example